Does Tully Dental accept dental insurance?

 At Tully Dental, we do not participate with dental insurance companies.
 However, we do encourage you to bring your insurance information with you.
-We will be happy to provide you with an ADA dental insurance form for you to submit, or we would be happy to submit the form for you.
+We will be happy to submit your insurance claim electronically at the time of your visit, or we can provide you with an ADA dental insurance form for you to submit yourself.
 Please remember that you are responsible for payment at the time of service.
 We allow a 5% credit for those who choose to pay with cash or check.
 We also accept VISA, Mastercard, and Discover credit cards for payment, as well as being able to set up an account for you with Care Credit.

 Gingivitis (gum disease) may occur more frequently during pregnancy due to a rise in the body’s hormone levels.
 These increased hormones exaggerate the way gum tissue responds to plaque.
 A woman can decrease the chances of gingivitis by brushing and flossing, and continuing with regular dental visits throughout her pregnancy.
 The optimal time for elective treatment is from the fourth through sixth months of pregnancy.